 Mark has over thirty years’ industry experience, where he has gained a wealth of knowledge and understanding of clients and their requirements, providing a fully bespoke financial planning service to private individuals, small charities, trusts and corporate entities.

 Mark believes in placing the client firmly at the centre of the financial planning process when developing strategies and setting objectives.
-He recognises the need to adapt solutions as circumstances evolve over time, providing high-quality service within agreed cost parameters, including working with, and alongside, other professional advisers if required.
+He recognises the need to adapt solutions as circumstances evolve over time, providing high-quality service within agreed cost parameters, including working closely with his clients other trusted professional advisers where required.

 Mark is one of a small number of financial planning advisers who is a Fellow of The Personal Finance Society, holding the Advanced Financial Planning Certificate and Chartered Financial Planner designation, in addition to being a member of the Chartered Institute of Securities & Investments, where he holds Chartered MCSI and CFP status.

-To support his work in estate and succession planning, Mark is a qualified STEP Affiliate, having completed the Financial Services Certificate – Trusts and Estates Planning.
+To support his work in estate and succession planning, Mark is a qualified STEP Affiliate, having completed the Society Of Trust & Estate Planners Financial Services Certificate – Trusts and Estates Planning.

 Mark is also a Chartered Insurance Institute accredited Later Life Advice Specialist, advising on long-term care solutions for clients and equity release arrangements.